DEFRA/ffc-demo-payment-service-core/README.md

 ### Start and stop the service
 Use Docker Compose to run service locally.

+An override, `docker-compose.override.yaml` is provided which includes port mapping to `3007` and an ActiveMQ Artermis message queue for development.
+It will also watch for changes to an application.

 `docker-compose up`

-Additional Docker Compose files are provided for scenarios such as linking to other running services and aiding local development.

-An override, `docker-compose.override.yaml` is provided which includes port mapping to `3007` and an ActiveMQ Artermis message queue for development.

-### docker-compose.development.yaml
-This is an override file to `docker-compose.yaml` and will watch for changes to application and test files.
-It will also create an instance of a postgreSQL database.

-`docker-compose -f docker-compose.yaml -f docker-compose.override.yaml -f docker-compose.development.yaml up`

 ### docker-compose.link.yaml
 This will link to other FFC Demo services running locally.

-`docker-compose -f docker-compose.yaml -f docker-compose.development.yaml -f docker-compose.link.yaml up`
+`docker-compose -f docker-compose.yaml -f docker-compose.link.yaml up`

 ### Deploy to Kubernetes